kwertyops/byte-of-python/src/function_return_values.md

 ```

 Example:
-Here's a function that takes a `float` parameter that represents a temperature in Fahrenheit (think of this as an input value to the function).
+Here's a function that takes a `float` parameter named `temp_f` that represents a temperature in Fahrenheit (think of `temp_f` as an input value to the function).
 The function then computes the conversion of the temperature to Celsius.
-The converted value of type `float` is returned (think of that as an output value).
+The converted value `temp_c` of type `float` is returned (think of `temp_c` as an output value from the function).

 ```python
 def celsius(temp_f: float) -> float: